snubwoody/wakunguma.com/src/articles/web-apps.md

 On Linux I'm not really sure if native has a meaning but there's [Gtk](https://docs.gtk.org/gtk4/) and [Qt](https://www.qt.io/).

 ## Features
 Certain features and categories of apps just need to use system API's.
-A file explorer, for example, is not feasible to create as a web app.
+A file explorer, for example, is not feasible to create as a website.
 Even basic controls like the camera are heavily guarded on the web.

 ## Security
 Web apps are just more secure put straight, browsers have gone through great lengths to expose as little as possible about the underlying operating system.
 On Android and IOS similar efforts have been made, as apps are sandboxed and only allowed to access their own resources, but on desktop it's fair game.
 Apps on desktop are simply executables and there's not that many restrictions on what resources a desktop app can access.

+Security is a complex topic, but in terms of how much data the app can access.

 ## Developer experience